akretion/generateds/odoo/README.rst

 ============================================
-Instructions on running the Django support
+Instructions on running the Odoo support
 ============================================

-Also see:
-http://www.davekuhlman.org/generateDS.html#django-generating-models-and-forms
+This plugin has been created by Akretion and is heavily inspired from the Django plugin, so you can see: http://www.davekuhlman.org/generateDS.html#django-generating-models-and-forms

 Although, there are likely other configurations that will work, one